 Many common items which fall into this category include: financial and personal documents, cash, jewelry, checkbooks and credit cards, passports and medicine.
 Keep these items with you to avoid any additional stress.

 The trained professionals at Gentle Giant are here to answer any of your moving questions with care and compassion.
-Please reach out to your move coordinator during your packing process if there is an item you are unsure about packing and whether or not it is safe on the moving truck, and we will be happy to offer the appropriate guidance.
+First, see if we offer moving services near you.
+Then make sure to get a quote and reach out to your move coordinator during your packing process if there is an item you are unsure about packing and whether or not it is safe on the moving truck, and we will be happy to offer the appropriate guidance.